AstarNetwork/astar-docs/docs/integrations/indexers/thegraph.md

 ## Overview: Why is The Graph needed?

 [The Graph] is a decentralized protocol for indexing and querying data from blockchains.
-It makes querying fast, reliable and secure but also allows anyone to build and publish application programming interfaces (APIs) called subgraphs, which act as intermediaries and allow two applications to communicate with each other.
+It makes querying fast, reliable and secure but also allows anyone to build and publish application programming interfaces (APIs) called subgraphs, which act as intermediaries and allow applications to communicate with one other.

 ## Prerequisites

-Before you run The Graph node on a server, you will need to install:
+Before you run The Graph node on a server, you will need:

-- [Docker](https://docs.docker.com/get-docker/): Containerization platform for software solutions
+- [Docker](https://docs.docker.com/get-docker/): Containerization platform for software solutions.
-- [`docker-compose`](https://docs.docker.com/compose/install/) : Used to automate interactions between docker containers
+- [`docker-compose`](https://docs.docker.com/compose/install/) : Used to automate interactions between docker containers.
-- [JQ](https://stedolan.github.io/jq/download/): JSON processor for graph requests
+- [JQ](https://stedolan.github.io/jq/download/): JSON processor for graph requests.

 In this guide, we will demonstrate how to run an Astar node for getting more insight into the transactions on the blockchain, by providing indexing data to The Graph node.

-## Running Graph node
+## Running a Graph Node

-After successfully running an [RPC node](https://docs.astar.network/docs/nodes/archive-node/), The Graph node will need to be installed and configured to connect to a separate computer.
+After successfully running an [RPC node](https://docs.astar.network/docs/nodes/archive-node/), the Graph node will need to be installed and configured to connect to a separate computer.
 If you are running a self-signed RPC node, you will need to set up an extra environment variable for allowance.

 The first step is to clone the [Graph Node repository](https://github.com/graphprotocol/graph-node/):